Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Conformal expansion for elastic waves

 which maps the circular cut into the left real axis.
 As a result, $\Phi_\ell(y(s))$ only has a right-hand ``inelastic'' cut and a left-hand cut, as shown in Fig.~\ref{fig:cuts}.b.
 It is now that we define the conformal variable

 to map the cut $y$-plane into the unit circle in the $\omega$-plane.
-This leads to the structure seen in Fig.~\ref{fig:cuts}.c.
+This leads to the structure seen in Fig.~\ref{fig:cuts}.
 The $s_0$ constant, with units of energy squared, will set the maximum energy where this conformal series is real and applicable in the real axis.
-In principle we could use the {\it truncated} expression beyond that point, but then, it does no longer have the desired analytic properties and actually $\cot \delta_\ell$ may become an imaginary number.
-In practice, we will use this fact to accommodate some inelasticity contributions, in a purely phenomenological way.
+In principle, we could use the {\it truncated} expression beyond that point, but then, it does no longer have the desired analytic properties, and actually $\cot \delta_\ell$ may become a complex number.
+In practice, we could use this fact to accommodate some inelasticity contributions, in a purely phenomenological way.

 Except for the tiny $P^{3/2}$ and $D^{3/2}$-waves, the parameter $\alpha$ is chosen so that the center of the conformal expansion $\omega=0$ corresponds to the intermediate point between the $\pi K$ threshold and the energy of the last data point to be fitted with the conformal formula.
-In this way, we ensure that the fitted data lies well inside the $\omega=1$ circle, far from the border and roughly centered around $\omega=0$, as shown in Fig.~\ref{fig:cuts}.c.
+In this way, we ensure that the fitted data lies well inside the $\omega=1$ circle, far from the border and roughly centered around $\omega=0$, as shown in Fig.~\ref{fig:cuts}.
 Actually, for the $S^{1/2}$ and $P^{1/2}$ waves, the data fitted with the elastic formalism lie at $\vert \omega\vert<0.45$.
 In contrast, for the $S^{3/2}$-wave the data lie at $\vert \omega\vert<0.6$.
-The $P^{3/2}$ and $D^{3/2}$-waves are an exception, because their data starts at 1 GeV, far form the $\pi K$ threshold.
-Thus we have chosen their $\alpha$ parameters so that the center of the conformal expansion corresponds to the intermediate point where data exists.
-With this choice, the data fitted with this conformal expansion lies at $\vert \omega\vert<0.6 $.
+The $P^{3/2}$ and $D^{3/2}$-waves are an exception, because their data starts at 1 GeV, far from the $\pi K$ threshold.
+Thus we have chosen their $\alpha$ parameters so that the center of the conformal expansion corresponds to the intermediate point where their data exist.
+With this choice, the data fitted with this conformal expansion lie at $\vert \omega\vert<0.6 $.

 It is important to realize that, after these two changes of variable, the singularities now lie at the boundary $\vert \omega\vert =1$.
 Thus, the effective range function has an analytic expansion $\Phi_\ell(s)=\sum_n{B_n w(s)^n}$ convergent in the whole $\vert \omega\vert <1$ circle.
 Therefore, in terms of $s$, the domain of analyticity of the conformal mapping extends to the whole complex plane outside the circular cut, with a left-hand cut from $(M-m)^2$ to $-\infty$ and a right-hand cut above the first inelastic threshold.
 This is the power of conformal mappings.